Ksamuel92/tourmanager-frontend-react/README.md

 - Push to the original branch: git push origin tourmanager-frontend-react
 - Create the pull request.
 - Alternatively see the GitHub documentation on creating a pull request.

+## Roadmap

+There are many features I wish to add to TourManager, including a more social element with users, a way to generate how many miles are being covered through Google Maps, a way to generate daysheets that can be automatically emailed to the touring group, and the overall style of the app.

 ## Contact